The Scotch of St. James: 2012–present day

 The club was restored and reopened by a group of investors in January 2012.
 After a brief collaboration with Parisian nightclub brand Le Baron between April and November 2013, the club was initially renamed 'Le Baron London at The Scotch of St. James' and then later reverted to the original name of The Scotch of St. James in March 2014.

-The new club is a fashionable nightclub frequented by the rich and famous including Kate Moss, Sofia Coppola and Benicio del Toro, Suki Waterhouse, Cara Delevingne, Georgia May Jagger, and Edie Campbell.
+The new club has been frequented by numerous celebrities, including Kate Moss, Sofia Coppola and Benicio del Toro, Suki Waterhouse, Cara Delevingne, Georgia May Jagger, and Edie Campbell.
 The club has also attracted pop stars such as Harry Styles, Plastic Bertrand and Rita Ora.

 Other events hosted by the club include performances by musicians such as Miles Kane and John Legend.
 The club has also hosted parties for fashion houses including Stella McCartney, J.W Anderson, Longchamp, Roger Vivier, Matthew Williamson, Linda Farrow, Rockins and Eyeko.
 Others who have held private parties at the club include Scarlett Johansson, Rihanna, Jack White, Dinos Chapman, Keira Knightley and Mark Ronson.
 The venue's official Instagram account has also mentioned that the rock band Metallica partied there after a visit to London.